How do I plan juried assessments in Insights?

 PREREQUISITE: Juried assessments in Insights must be part of a continuous Assessment Plan process (and therefore belong to a specific Cycle)—so a prerequisite to creating a Juried Assessment Plan is to ensure a Cycle has been created in Insights before proceeding with the creation of a plan.
 Edit an existing cycle listed in the Assessment Plan screen to add a juried assessment to that cycle; or, create a new cycle.
 See article: How do I create Cycles and Goals for Assessment Plan creation?

-In the modal window Plan Assessments, click the Cycle dropdown and select the cycle for this juried assessment; then click + Add Assessment.
+On the Plan Assessments page, click the Cycle dropdown and select the cycle for this juried assessment.

 NOTE: Only cycles that are not yet associated with an assessment plan will be listed in the Cycle dropdown.